Russell-Fulwood/codingTasks/FEBE-Intergation-Practical-Task/README.md

 # next run the frontend from the frontend directory
 npm run dev

-access the the returned link in a web browser
+access the the returned link from a web browser

 ```